danielgamage/SelectionPalette/README.md

   Filters for:
   - All
-  - Anchors
+  - Anchors (for base glyphs)
-  - Underscored Anchors
+  - Underscored Anchors (for combining glyphs)
-  - Entry
+  - Entry (for cursive attachment)
-  - Exit
+  - Exit (for cursive attachment)

 - #### Guides
   Filters for: